Has Fallen: Paris Has Fallen (2024)

 In November 2021, Millennium Media confirmed that a Has Fallen television series was in development.
 In May 2023, Mathieu Kassovitz was tapped to lead the new series Paris Has Fallen, with StudioCanal producing and Howard Overman penning the screenplays.
 In October 2023, Kassovitz was replaced by Tewfik Jallab due to creative differences.
 On August 29, 2024, the trailer for the series was released, and the series premiered on September 23, 2024, on Canal+.
 The eight-part series premiered on SBS Television in Australia on September 26, 2024.
 It was released in the United States on Hulu in December 2024.

-Apollo Has Fallen (TBA)
+Apollo Has Fallen (TBD)

 On March 28, 2025, it was announced that a second series continuing with some of the same actors, Apollo Has Fallen, was in production, with filming underway.